 Recently, there has been much discussion about the implications of COVID-19 on education, and insufficient actions have been taken to efficiently combat these negative effects, both locally and internationally.
 But why is education a sector in need of urgent funding?
 The reason is very simple: after the outbreak of COVID-19, low-income countries, which relied heavily on loans and aid, experienced huge cuts in funding for basic education.
 Fewer investments forced millions of children out of schools and into labour markets, especially among poor families.
 Even worse, keeping children out of school exposed many to mental and physical distress, including maltreatment and gender-based violence.
 Early pregnancies and forced marriages were also a common outcome with over 1 million girls blocked from going back to school because of pregnancies during the pandemic.
 This means that these children not only carry the weight of lost learning into adulthood – affecting their ability to start businesses, get well-paid jobs, and provide for their families – but lost learning will also have a huge impact on the whole society.

 ONE Activists and supporters delivered a strong message

 But there is a solution: the Global Partnership for Education (GPE), a fund designed to build stronger and more resilient education systems in low-income countries, is asking governments to fund their work and get 175 million more children learning.
 Supporting this program is the fastest way to deliver a future in which every 10-year old child is able to read and understand a simple story.

 View this post on Instagram

-As world leaders meet to come up with a global response to the learning crisis, join us in asking them to invest in quality education for all children, regardless of where they live.
-Because the children of today, are the leaders, doctors, and scientists of tomorrow.
+At the end of July, world leaders will join a major education fundraising summit to help fund GPE’s work further.
+Join us in asking them to invest in quality education for all children, regardless of where they live.
+Because the children of today are the leaders, doctors, and scientists of tomorrow.